Tourist Attractions: Mysore Palace, St. Philomena’s Church, Chamundi Hills

 By Rail: Mysore has its own railway station which connects the city with other major Indian cities including Delhi, Mumbai, Kolkata, Chennai, and Bangalore.
 Daily trains between Bangalore and Mysore are the Mysore Pass and Mysore Exp.
 The journey takes 4 hours to complete.

-By Road: A good network of roads connect Mysore with other neighboring cities in and outside the state.
+By Road: A good network of roads connects Mysore with other neighboring cities in and outside the state.
 State transport buses and other private operators provide regular services between Bangalore and Mysore.

 Distance from Major Cities